bauxiteDYS/SM-NT-Name-Manager/README.md

 # SM-NT-Force-Name.
 Sourcemod Plugin for Neotokyo that forces a specific name on a client, branch of the nt_name_manager plugin.
+Do not use both at the same time.

 **Usage:**
 - `sm_forcename <target_client> <new_name>` to force a new name on a client.